 To pull a quote from The Whole 30 by Melissa Hartwig and Dallas Hartwig

 Beating cancer is hard.
 Birthing a baby is hard, Losing a parent is hard.
 Drinking your coffee black is. not. hard.
 You’ve done harder things than this, and you have no excuse…

 Truthfully, it is a little hard.
 We create these morning rituals to start our day happy, invigorated, and fulfilled.
 Black coffee just isn’t as rich and delectable and yummy.
 There is a positive trickle effect to drinking it black …less coffee.
 1-2 cups instead of 2-3 cups.

+We can do this.
 What is the 68 Day Challenge?
 Check it out on Facebook: 68 Day Challenge

 Today was an adventure.
 Reading up on the Whole30 I wasn’t intimidated or discouraged at all about the plan.
 We eat pretty healthy now.
 Everyone in my family can cook and, except for mushrooms, we are pretty daring when it comes to food.
 The only piece that seemed to be a challenge is where to find the ingredients?
 There are no fancy grocery stores or health markets to find organic farm raised meats around here.
 Today we went searching for one.
 Since when is shopping not fun?

+Stop 1, a large health food market.
+It looked promising from the outside.
 Inside not so much.
 The produce was ok, but the meat choices were pretty much chuck roast, chicken and ground beef.
 That won’t do it for 30 days.
 Moving on.